Part I: Anthropometry and garment sizing systems

 - Paperback ISBN:

-Head of Clothing Technology and Fashion, Institute of Business Excellence, Universiti Teknologi MARA (UiTM), Malaysia
+Founder, Centre of Clothing Technology and Fashion, Institute of Business Excellence, Universiti Teknologi MARA (UiTM), Malaysia

 Dr. Deepti Gupta is Professor in the Department of Textile Technology at IIT Delhi, India.
 She completed her PhD from the same department in 1995 and joined as a faculty member in 1997.
 She has 18 years of teaching and research experience and has published more than 40 papers in national and international journals of repute.
 She has guided two PhD and several M.Tech projects at IIT.
 Dr. Gupta has conducted research on the problem of body size chart development for the Indian ready-made garment industry for the last 6 years.
 She has published several papers in international journals and spoken at national and international conferences on the subject.
 Her team has generated a huge database of accurate anthropometric data of various segments of the Indian population.
 This has been analysed extensively to propose a unique, computer aided solution to the extremely complex problem of garment sizing.